 Dr. Weiss is an Assistant Professor of Surgery at the Johns Hopkins University School of Medicine.
 He is board-certified in general surgery and dual fellowship-trained in both complex surgical oncology and hepatopancreatobiliary (liver, pancreas and bile ducts) surgery.
 He earned his medical degree from Jefferson Medical College and performed oncology research at the Children's Hospital of Philadelphia.
 He trained in general surgery at the Johns Hopkins Hospital and completed a research fellowship at the Massachusetts General Hospital in immunology.
 He completed clinical fellowships at Memorial Sloan-Kettering Cancer Center in both surgical oncology and hepatopancreatobiliary surgery.
 His clinical interests include both benign and malignant tumors of the pancreas, liver, bile ducts, and gallbladder.
 He selectively utilizes minimally invasive surgical techniques to treat these conditions.

-Christopher L. Wolfgang, M.D., Ph.D. is an Assistant Professor of Surgery at The Johns Hopkins University School of Medicine and an attending surgeon at The Johns Hopkins Hospital.
+Christopher L. Wolfgang, M.D., Ph.D. is a Professor of Surgery at The Johns Hopkins University School of Medicine and an attending surgeon at The Johns Hopkins Hospital.
 Dr. Wolfgang obtained his medical degree from Temple University School of Medicine and residency training in General Surgery at Penn State Milton S. Hershey Medical Center.
 In addition, Dr. Wolfgang has obtained a Ph.D. degree in Biochemistry, also from Temple University School of Medicine.
 Dr. Wolfgang has completed a research fellowship in surgical oncology from Penn State and a clinical fellowship in gastrointestinal surgery at Johns Hopkins.
 His primary clinical interests are cancers and benign disease of the liver, pancreas, bile duct and gallbladder.
 His major scientific interest is in the biological behavior of pancreatic cancers.